antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ##### Interface

-Each input, output, and inout is described by an object with a following attributes:
+Each input, output, and inout is described by an object with the following attributes:

 * `id` - unique value assigned to the property.
   It is used to describe connections in the dataflow.